hecarson/linectf-2024-writeups/haki-tako-game/README.md

 * $E_K(x)$ the result of encrypting the block $x$ with the key $K$, and
 * $\oplus$ the bitwise XOR operator.

+The use of block encryption for CFB decryption is not a typo.

 CFB decryption is done by the following formulas:

 $$